Chamber Music Workshop Grants

 ACMP receives more grant requests than can be supported.
 We ask that grant applications be written with close attention to instructions and with the recognition that the decisions of the Grants Review Committee are final.

-Grant application deadlines are moving to a new schedule in 2018.
-Upcoming deadlines are December 31, 2017, February 15 2018 for projects taking place after March 30, 2018, and August 1 2018 for projects taking place after September 15, 2018.
+Grant application deadlines are April 15, 2018 for projects taking place after May 30, 2018, and September 1, 2018 application deadline for projects taking place after October 15, 2018.
 The schedule will be revised in 2019 and there will be two deadlines each year: February 1 and August 1.